-Jumping straight to the business end, the Cayenne E-Hybrid is powered by a 3.0 V6 that delivers 340 hp – 7 hp more than its predecessor, and a 136 hp electric motor.
+Jumping straight to the business end, the Cayenne E-Hybrid is powered by a 3.0 V6 that delivers 340 hp – 7 hp more than its predecessor, and an electric motor which produces 136 hp and 400 Nm.
 Both combine for a total system output of 340 kW (462 hp) and a massive torque of 700 Nm – available just above idling speed.
 Transmission is an 8-speed Tiptronic S. The SUV sprints from 0 to 100 km/h in 5.0 seconds and onto a top speed of 253 km/h.

 The Cayenne E-Hybrid can be driven on pure electric mode for 44 km at speeds of up to 135 km/h.
 As for the battery, the capacity has been increased from 10.8 to 14.1 kWh – an increase of around 30 per cent.
 The fluid-cooled battery, stored underneath the loading floor in the rear of the car, consists of 8 cell modules with 13 prismatic lithium-ion cells in each.

 With the standard 3.6 kilowatt charger, the battery can be charged within 7-8 hours via a 230 volt connection with 10 amps.
 With the optional 7.2 kilowatt on-board charger and via a 230 volt connection with 32 amp, the battery can be filled up within 2-3 hours.